Marco Cornaro: Dogal office

-On the death of the previous incumbent Lorenzo Celsi on 18 July 1365, Cornaro was elected to the dogal office, despite the aspersions cast by his opponents over his advanced age, his wife's low birth and his friendships with foreign princes.
+On the death of the previous incumbent Lorenzo Celsi on 18 July 1365, Cornaro was elected three days later to the dogal office, despite the aspersions cast by his opponents over his advanced age, his wife's low birth and his friendships with foreign princes.
 Once elected, in contrast to his predecessors, he established a respectful stance towards Venice's public bodies.

 During the two and a half years of his reign, Venice saw no major changes or wars, although it lost the islands of Chios and Lesbos and the city of Phocaea to the Republic of Genoa.
 He was successful in re-establishing Venetian trade with Egypt by convincing Urban V to rescind his prohibition on dealing with infidels.
 Cornaro ordered the construction of a wing of the Doge's Palace on its side facing San Marco.

 Marco Cornaro died in the early hours of 13 January 1368.
 He is buried in the Basilica of San Zanipolo.